 Danny Scott • 3/5/2020

-Written for the Voice One Verve
+Also published on the Voice One Verve

 Last weekend I attended a conference dedicated to voice over in video games called Get Your Game On Los Angeles.
 Presented by the Voice Over Network, the conference was an all-day event with incredible presenters who are well-established in the video game industry, including voice actors, casting directors, and voice directors.
 Suffice it to say, the day was jam packed with content and impossible to unpack in a single article.

 The final panel of the day featured an array of the day’s speakers who were all asked “What’s one piece of advice you’d give to aspiring voice actors?”
 Here are their responses:

 — Andrea Toyias, Casting & Voice Director at Blizzard

 Simple, yet powerful, and something we all probably need to hear from time to time.
 And coming from the Senior Casting Director at one of the biggest video game companies in the world, I think it’s safe to say this advice is universal and needs to be heard by everyone from the beginner to the seasoned VO veteran.